Last Updated: December 11, 2024

 File Articles of Organization with the Wisconsin Department of Financial Institutions.
 Once approved, this makes your LLC official.
 You’ll need to complete the Articles of Organization form either online or by postal mail.

 We know that filing government paperwork like this can be a nerve-racking experience for many people, which is why we’re here.
-With our business formation plans, we handle the filing for you to make sure it’s done correctly the first time.
+With our business formation services, we handle the filing for you to make sure it’s done correctly the first time.
 But, although we can handle this for you, we’ll show you how the process works below.

 Articles of Organization Required Information